 You may feel symptoms for several days leading up to the event.
 These symptoms include:

 - bad headaches

 Self-control methods are used to prevent or decrease the intensity of the seizure once it arrives.
 There are several techniques, all of which require good concentration and focus.
 Examples are:

 - literally telling the seizure “no”

-The exact way acupuncture helps is not understood, but the ancient Chinese practice is used to help chronic pain and other medical issues.
-By placing fine needles in specific parts of the body, practitioners help the body heal itself.
+The exact way acupuncture helps isn’t understood, but the ancient Chinese practice is used to help ease chronic pain and other medical issues.
+It’s thought that by placing fine needles in specific parts of the body, practitioners help the body heal itself.

-You shouldn’t discount natural treatments for epilepsy.
-But treat them as separate options for epilepsy care.
+You shouldn’t discount natural treatments for epilepsy, but treat them as separate options for epilepsy care.
 Take note of which methods interest you and discuss them with your doctor.